xxuejie/ckb-contract-toolchains/README.md

 ```bash
 $ sudo pacman -Syyu ninja openssl cmake git autoconf automake curl python3 libmpc mpfr gmp gawk base-devel bison flex texinfo gperf libtool patchutils bc zlib expat
 ```

+Note that [rustup](https://rustup.rs/) is also a dependency used to manage Rust toolchain.

 When the dependencies are installed, use the following command to build and install from source: